jklemens90/AWS-DMS-Database-Migration/README.md

 It involved migrating word press content in the html folder from on-premises to the EC2 web server.
 I provisioned a replication instance and endpoints so the DB servers can communicate.
 I utilized DMS to transfer the data from the on-premises mariaDB database to an RDS instance.

-The end state architecture looked like this:
+The architecture looked like this:

 ![image](https://user-images.githubusercontent.com/95970840/221116726-81cf25dc-b48e-4711-a145-57b74109980f.png)